Bachelor Degree in Food & Beverage Management

 - Demonstrate effective management and operational techniques in hospitality operations (hotel, F&B, events, etc.).

-- An official copy of a high school diploma or equivalent with a minimum average of 60% and a minimum total of 840/1400.
+- An official copy of Tawjihi Certificate (Scientific, Literary, Hospitality: Tourism and Hotel Education, Commercial and Home Economics accepted for earlier than 2019), High School Diploma or equivalent with a minimum average of 60% and a minimum total of 840/1400.

 - A completed letter of motivation (250 words) in English stating the reasons why the applicant wants to study BA in Food & Beverage Management at RACA.

-- If English is not the applicant’s first language, the student must provide evidence of English language proficiency.
+If English is not the applicant’s first language, she/he must provide evidence of English language proficiency.

-– Internet-based TOEFL (IBT) overall score of 33
+- Internet-based TOEFL (IBT) minimum overall score of 32

 The study plan embodies the hospitality mindset and attitude values where technical education needs to incorporate the soft skill components of the business, management, and leadership in addition to practice (hands-on) on campus and outside the Academy, whereby students, in their third semester, train for five months on operating kitchens in 5-star hotels, so as to implement what they have learned of culinary arts.
 In the sixth semester, students will be training in all departments within a 5-star hotel for another five months as well to work closely with direct managers and directors in a supervisory level.